 This burst of energy may be a welcome change from the exhaustion of the previous months, but it can also be bothersome as you’ve come to associate the rundown feeling with your pregnancy.
 Unless you’re also experiencing pain and bleeding, enjoy it!

-You also may notice chloasma (darkening of patches of skin) on your face and neck or the brown line called linea nigra that runs from your belly button to pubis.
+You also may notice chloasma (darkening of patches of skin) on your face and neck or the brown line called linea nigra that runs from your belly button to the pubis.

 I don’t feel pregnant anymore during the second trimester